Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Singularity behavior in the axi-symmetric simplified model

-This scaling is locally exact on the manifold on which the swirl velocity vanishes locally.
-It will become clear in the specific case of a specially symmetric flow which we consider in Section \ref{Secc:QualitativeFlow}.
-A similar singular dependence is ruled by $\frac{\partial v_\phi}{\partial r}\sim \frac{1}{(t_c-t)} $ in the neighborhood of the null swirl velocity surface.
-Consequently, by the condition of incompressibility one also expects that $\frac{\partial v_z}{\partial z}\sim \frac{1}{(t_c-t)} $.
-However, other components of the full stretching tensor, like $\partial_r v_z$, $\partial_z v_r$, and vorticity components cannot be determined without the explicit knowledge of $z$ or $v_z$.
+depends on the parameters at the critical point, and more importantly, it depends on the initial conditions of the flow, through $J_0(q_0,z_0)$ and $w_0(q_0,z_0)$.
+Consequently, by the condition of incompressibility one also expects $\frac{\partial v_z}{\partial z}\sim \frac{1}{(t_c-t)} $.
+Although, other components of the full stretching tensor, like $\partial_r v_z$, $\partial_z v_r$, and vorticity components cannot be determined without the explicit knowledge of $z$ or $v_z$, the energy dissipation rate: \begin{widetext}